-- The ldap-dashboard-config.vm file references a template file that can be customized in <server-root>/velocity/templates/ldap-dashboard-config-overrides.vm.
-This is the file that can be customized . - Both files contain configuration instructions.
+- The ldap-dashboard-config.vm file references a template file that can be customized in in customized in that can be customized.
+This is the file that can be customized. - Both files contain configuration instructions.
 The following can be customized in the LDAP dashboard overrides file: - The charts that display for each server type and their styles.
 See Available Server Charts. - The charts that display for a data center and their styles. - The charts that display for an application type and their styles. - The default time resolution (two weeks, is the default for data displayed). - The size of the charts.